 My list is based off of what I use most in singing time and what I consider to easily be used in a variety of ways.
-I do have a few affiliate links posted below (or in the my linked posts) where I make a small commission if you purchase.
-But please know that I only ever promote what I personally use and recommend.

 Now, assuming the obvious, I’ve left the very basic items you’d need in this calling including the Children’s Songbook.
 If you don’t have that book, you might be in real trouble!

 My #1 primary singing time supply or prop to buy is the church’s Gospel Art Book.
 And no, I don’t make any commission for recommending you get one ;).
 If your primary doesn’t own one, get one!